 The approach above is designed to give the best possible performance for an individual client.
 Unfortunately, in a ‘tragedy of the commons’‑like scenario, if all clients operate in this way, it can have a detrimental effect on the performance of many common web servers and web applications.

-The common wisdom is to turn off keepalives on the web server, or limit them to a very short timeout.
-They provide a very simple vector for the Keep‑Dead and Slowloris denial-of-service attacks (for a quick solution, see Protecting against Keep‑Dead Denial of service at serverfault.com).
+Conventional wisdom says to turn off keepalives on the web server, or limit them to a very short timeout.
+They provide a very simple vector for the Keep-Dead and Slowloris denial-of-service attacks (for a quick solution, see Protecting against Keep-Dead Denial of Service at serverfault.com).

 Furthermore, these web and application servers typically allocate an operating system thread or process for each connection.
 A TCP connection is a very lightweight operating system object, but a thread or process is very heavyweight.
 Threads and processes require memory, they must be actively managed by the operating system, and ‘context switching’ between threads or processes consumes CPU.
 Assigning each connection its own thread or process is hugely inefficient.